jayasme/WhereDine/README.md

 Where to dine tonight?

 The roller of fortune is rolling now!
-Could you hold your fate or just played by your destiny?
+Could you hold your fate or just played with your destiny?

 ![your destiny](Docs/Destiny.PNG)